Back: The Team

 Founding Principal

 Sam Carter is a Founding Principal of Resilient Cities Catalyst (RCC).
-In this role, he serves as RCC's lead on climate and urban transformation, and leads several strategic partnerships, including the Resilience Accelerator with Columbia University’s Center for Resilient Cities and Landscapes and The Rockefeller Foundation, and the Southern California Resilience Initiative with the Conrad N. Hilton Foundation.
+In this role, he serves as RCC's lead on regional resilience building and leads several strategic initiatives, including the California Resilience Partnership (CRP) and the Mediterranean Climate Action Partnership (MCAP).
+He is also an Adjunct Assistant Professor of Urban Design at Columbia University's Graduate School of Architecture, Planning, and Preservation.

 Sam was a leader at 100 Resilient Cities where he served on the Executive Team and developed the Resilience Accelerator as a program supporting eight 100RC cities across the globe.
 Prior to that, he served as Managing Director leading the ResilienceTeam at The Rockefeller Foundation.
 In that role he led the Foundation’s partnership with the US Department of Housing and Urban Development on the National Disaster Resilience Competition, as well as its work in the New York region post Sandy and in the Louisiana state ongoing long term recovery efforts.
 He also served as an advisor on the Global Resilience Partnership, a collaboration with DFID and USAID to connect humanitarian response to long term planning to improve the strength of communities and reduce repetitive losses.